deniskabana/react-browser-form/README.md

 1. Written with performance, developer experience and UX in mind
 2. TypeScript-first.
 Type safety, hints and checks
 3. [Small size](https://bundlephobia.com/result?p=react-browser-form@latest) and no [dependencies](./package.json)
-4. Compatible with UI libraries and framework
+4. Compatible with UI libraries and frameworks and 3rd party validators *(coming soon...)*
-5. Flexible, extensible, unopinionated
+5. Validation and transformation support
-6. Validation and transformation support
+6. Minimal API with focus on best practices, flexible usage

 ### Install